Carrots and parsnips roasted with honey are tasty, pretty, and healthy.

 Difficulties with parsnips and carrots

-Another problem with these roots is digestion.
-If high fiber foods pose problems for your GI tract, you should be careful with carrots and especially, parsnips.
-While the high fiber content found in parsnips may be a virtue to many bellies because it can help signal fullness, others may experience bloating and gas.
+- Digestion: If high-fiber foods pose problems for your GI tract, be careful with carrots and especially, parsnips.
+While the high fiber content in parsnips may help signal fullness, it may also cause bloating and gas.

 (Fiber’s benefits go beyond helping to fill a stomach.
 Read more about fiber here.)